Breastfeeding changes as your baby grows. Here’s what to expect and how to respond.

 Breastfeeding and solids

-Many mums worry about whether to offer solids before or after a breastfeed.
-It doesn’t really matter as long as your baby is having enough breastfeeds and solids aren’t taking the place of feeds.
-Too many solids at this time can impact on a mum’s milk supply.
+Breastmilk remains your baby’s main source of nutrition and energy until 12 months.
+Solids are for exploring new tastes and joining family meals.
+It doesn’t matter if you offer solids before or after a breastfeed.
+Just make sure your baby is still having enough breastfeeds.
+Too many solids at this time may impact your milk supply.
 Continue to breastfeed your baby as often as they want.
 If you feel that your baby isn’t as interested, you could try offering fewer solids for a while.

-A ‘meal’ for your baby doesn’t have to include both solids and a breastfeed.
+A meal doesn’t have to include both solids and a breastfeed.
 You can offer them at different times.

 Common feeding behaviours